WICG/PEPC/explainer.md

     respect the user's previous decision.
 Especially in a stressful scenario such as an important presentation, users will struggle to navigate the settings surfaces to change the permission decision.*

+1.  **Accessibility**: Permission UI for a capability is triggered through the direct use of the capability.
+Typically JavaScript invokes permission UI, presenting an issue for both screen readers and magnification users.

+    Script attached to an existing DOM element is not interpreted by the screen reader.
+If the DOM element was not accessibility tested and does not provide sufficient explanation to its function, there is no way for a screen reader user to know that the purpose of that element is to initiate access to a capability.

+    Magnification users also struggle with the status quo.
+A page cannot detect if a user is using OS level magnification tools (WAI for privacy reasons).
+A user in a magnified state can easily miss the permission prompt if it falls outside of their magnified viewport, and pages cannot assist these users.
+    With PEPC, the scrim and a contextually localized prompt greatly increase the chance that the magnification user will observe the permission request after interacting with the element.

 Optimizing the trade-off between usability and interruptions hit practical limits because, fundamentally, user agents